-PHI 1101 Fundamental Questions

-PHI 1102 Critical Thinking

-PHI 1113 History of Ancient & Medieval Philosophy

-PHI 1114 History of Modern Philosophy

-PHI 2233 Elementary Logic

-PHI 4492 Capstone - Thesis in Philosophy

-One Ethics course:

-PHI 1105 Contemporary Issues in Ethics PHI/BUA 2210 Ethics & Business PHI/REL 2211 Issues of Social Justice PHI/BIO 3350 Bioethics One Special Topics course: PHI 2265, 3365 Two additional courses in Philosophy, 2000 level or higher Recommended:

-Two courses in each of the following: History, Comparative Literature, British or American Literature One course in each of the following: Cross Cultural Studies, Psychology, Sociology, Mathematics Suggested First-Year Schedule: Philosophy 1101 or 1102 Mathematics English Composition Foreign Language First-year Seminar History MINOR IN PHILOSOPHY (20 HRS.)
-One course in the history of philosophy: PHI 1113 History of Ancient & Medieval Philosophy PHI 1114 History of Modern Philosophy PHI 2217 Contemporary Philosophy One Ethics course: PHI 1105 Contemporary Issues in Ethics PHI/BUA 2210 Ethics & Business PHI/REL 2211 Issues of Social Justice PHI/BIO 3350 Bioethics Three additional courses in Philosophy, at least two of which are 2000 level or higher Philosophy Course Descriptions (PHI) 1101 Fundamental Questions 4 credits A study of selected thinkers dealing with basic epistemological, metaphysical, and ethical questions.
-The course may include issues such as theories of knowledge and reality, the relationship of philosophy to daily life situations, science, and religion.
-Humanities.
-1102 Critical Thinking 4 credits A study designed to improve the student's critical thinking and reasoning skills.
-This course will examine different styles of informal and formal reasoning found in a variety of contexts.
-Emphasis will be placed on identifying and avoiding common fallacies and forms of pseudo-reasoning, uncovering hidden assumptions and evaluating the relative merits of rational arguments and decisionmaking procedures.
-Humanities.

-1105 Contemporary Issues In Ethics 4 credits

-An introduction to the major ethical theories including Aristotle's Theory of Happiness, Kant's concept of duty, Act and Rule Utilitarianism.
-Pragmatism, Ethical Egoism, and their contemporary versions; and to the major issues of our day such as abortion, euthanasia, the rights of animals, racism and sexism, professional conduct, capital punishment, war and peace, civil disobedience, law versus conscience, and environment and biological topics.

-Humanities.
+PHI 1102 Critical Thinking PHI 2102 Philosophy Around the World PHI 2233 Elementary Logic PHI 4492 Capstone - Thesis in Philosophy One History Course: PHI 1113 Philosophy from Ancient Times to the Renaissance PHI 1114 Philosophy from the Renaissance to Contemporary Times One Ethics course: PHI 1105 Contemporary Issues in Ethics PHI/BUA 2210 Ethics & Business PHI/REL 2211 Issues of Social Justice PHI/BIO 3350 Bioethics At least one Special Topics course: PHI 2265, 3365 At least one Special Topics course in the History of Philosophy: PHI 2266 At least two additional courses in Philosophy, 2000 level or higher Recommended for those interested in the Continental tradition: PHI 2223 Visions of Paradise PHI 3323 Environmental Philosophy Recommended for those interested in the Analytic tradition: PHI 2221 Minds and Machines PHI 3321 Minds and Language Suggested courses for the first year: PHI 1102 and one history course: PHI 1113, 1114 or 2266 Suggested courses for the second year: PHI 2102 and one ethics course Suggested courses for the third year: PHI 2233 and a Writing in Philosophy course MINOR IN PHILOSOPHY (24 HRS.)
+One reasoning course: PHI 1102 Critical Thinking PHI 2233 Elementary Logic One course in the history of philosophy: PHI 1113 History of Ancient & Medieval Philosophy PHI 1114 History of Modern Philosophy PHI 2266 Special Topics in the History of Philosophy One Ethics course: PHI 1105 Contemporary Issues in Ethics PHI/BUA 2210 Ethics & Business PHI/REL 2211 Issues of Social Justice PHI/BIO 3350 Bioethics One additional history course: PHI 2266 Special Topics in the History of Philosophy One special topics course, PHI 2265 One additional course in Philosophy, 2000 level or higher Philosophy Course Descriptions (PHI) 1102 Critical Thinking 4 credits Critical thinking empowers students to recognize fallacious reasoning, manipulative rhetoric, and other dubious defenses of faulty beliefs.
+It encourages students to explore various methods of justification, explanation and argumentation in order to understand why we believe what we believe.
+In this course, we consider reasoning how we seek to influence other people's beliefs, and how our beliefs are influenced by others.
+We search for a good basis upon which to change our beliefs.
+Textual Analysis.
+PHILOSOPHY 165 1105 Contemporary Issues In Ethics 4 credits An introduction to the major ethical theories including Aristotle's Theory of Happiness, Kant's concept of duty, Act and Rule Utilitarianism, Pragmatism, Ethical Egoism, and their contemporary versions; and to the major issues of our day such as abortion, euthanasia, the rights of animals, racism and sexism, professional conduct, capital punishment, war and peace, civil disobedience, law versus conscience, and environment and biological topics.
+Textual Analysis.